 For information on ABFT research in Belgium, please visit Catholic University of Leuven (KU Leuven).

-Pravin Israel, PhD, is a clinical psychologist with sub-specialty in clinical work with children and adolescents and currently employed at the Department of Child and Adolescent Mental Health Clinic, Stavanger University Hospital, Norway.
-He is also (part-time) senior researcher at the R&D department, Akershus University Hospital, Norway and (part-time) associate professor at the Department of Health Sciences, VID Specialized University, Norway.
+Pravin Israel, PhD, is a clinical psychologist with sub-specialty in clinical work with children and adolescents and is currently employed as senior psychologist at the Family Counseling Services, Stavanger, Norway.
+He is also adjunct associate professor at the Department of Health Sciences, VID Specialized University, Norway.
 He is a long-time collaborator particularly around dissemination and implementation of ABFT in Norway.
-In 2007, Pravin spent a year at FIS as an exchange scholar.
+In 2007, Pravin spent a year at CFIS as an exchange scholar.
 His research revolves around parent involvement in treating children and adolescents with psychosocial problems.
 One study examined over 30,000 children and adolescents treated in the public health care system in Norway and found little parent involvement adolescents with emotional problems.
 This gave impetus to import ABFT to Norway and test its feasibility for a referred group of adolescents with depression.
-He is currently involved leading a large clinical trial that tests the effectiveness of ABFT for depressed adolescents in Norway.
-Dr Israel is a certified trainer for the introductory training workshop and a certified supervisor.
+He recently concluded data collection for a clinical trial aimed to test the effectiveness of ABFT for depressed adolescents in Norway.
+Dr. Israel is a certified trainer for the introductory training workshop and a certified supervisor.

-For information on ABFT research in Norway, please visit Akershus Universitetssykehus.
+For information on ABFT research in Norway, please visit VID Specialized University.

 Magnus Ringborg is an author, psychologist, psychotherapist, family psychotherapy supervisor and trainer since 1981.
 He is the former chairman of Swedish Family Therapy Association (SFFT), former editor of Fokus pa Familjen, former member of the board of directors of International Family Therapy Association (IFTA).
 Magnus teaches ABFT in Sweden at various levels of family therapy training.
 He also supervises therapists in ABFT.
 Magnus is a certified trainer for the introductory training workshop and a certified supervisor.